 While it may not be romantic, prenuptial agreements are a wise idea for any couples who bring personal or business property into the union.
 Although you may never anticipate getting divorced, a prenuptial agreement protects your assets and your future against that possibility.
 Finances are one of the main factors leading to divorce and the existence of a prenuptial agreement can clear up many of these issues before the marriage even starts.

 Although prenuptial agreements are often associated with wealthy businesspersons and celebrities, they have tremendous value for many couples.
 A prenup can protect your family business, retirement benefits, and even your credit.
-Our Mt Pleasant family law attorney has handled many divorce cases, and has seen firsthand how contentious these situations can become if a prenuptial agreement doesn’t exist.
+Our Charleston prenuptial attorney has handled many divorce cases and have seen firsthand how contentious these situations can become if a prenuptial agreement doesn’t exist.

 Our family lawyer can draft a prenuptial agreement that fits your needs.
-Call Shaw Law Firm at (843) 256-3499.
+Call Shaw Law Firm, LLC at (843) 256-3499.

-Finances are cited as one of the most common causes for disputes among married couples.
+To protect your marriage: Finances are cited as one of the most common causes of disputes among married couples.
 A prenuptial agreement can prevent many of these arguments by establishing responsibility for specific financial situations.

-Prenuptial agreements are designed to address financial matters related to a marriage.
+Prenuptial agreements are designed to address financial matters related to marriage.
+They are private contracts that assist in deciding where assets and property will go in the event of death or divorce.
 However, there are a few provisions which will not be allowed in South Carolina.